FlavScents AInsights Entry for Lychee Mercaptan Acetate (CAS: 51755-85-2)

 - Inhalation Exposure: Volatility suggests potential for inhalation exposure; occupational safety measures should be considered.

-Risk profiles may differ between food and fragrance applications, with fragrance use requiring careful evaluation of dermal and inhalation exposure.
+Risk profiles may differ between food and fragrance applications, with fragrance use potentially requiring more stringent safety assessments due to dermal and inhalation exposure routes.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature